emersion/webpass/README.md

 You can now setup an HTTPS reverse proxy to webpass.

+You can also choose not to store your encrypted PGP private key on the server, in this case you'll have to carry it with you e.g. on a USB stick.

 ## Security

 Once logged in, the encrypted PGP key and the encrypted passwords will be served